AnyLog-co/documentation/examples/Network setup.md

 * A Query Node - to issue queries to the network

 Note:
 * Configuration is done on the AnyLog command line.

   To make the configuration persistent, place the configuration in a file and call the file on the AnyLog command line.
     Example:
     The config file is ***operator.al***, and the call is as follows:
     <pre>
-    D:\AnyLog-Code\AnyLog-Network\source\cmd\user_cmd.py process !anylog_path/AnyLog-Network/demo/operator1.al
+    anylog.exe process !anylog_path/AnyLog-Network/demo/operator1.al
     </pre>
     Or, on the AnyLog CLI issue the following command:
     <pre>
     process !anylog_path/AnyLog-Network/demo/operator1.al
     </pre>

 * If AnyLog is installed without a package that creates the environment (like Docker), the default directories can be created using the command:
     <pre>
     create work directories